onap/doc/docs/ecosystem/architecture/index.rst

 ..
 Copyright 2022 ONAP Contributors
 ..
 Copyright 2023 ONAP Contributors
 ..
 Copyright 2024 ONAP Contributors
+..
+Copyright 2025 ONAP Contributors

 .. _ONAP-architecture:

 Architecture
 ============
-ONAP is no longer a platform, rather it provides various network automation functions, and security reference configuration in LFN.

-ONAP provides network automation functions for orchestration, management, and automation of network and edge computing services for network operators, cloud providers, and enterprises.
-Real-time, policy-driven orchestration and automation of physical, virtual, and cloud native network functions enables rapid automation of new services and complete lifecycle management critical for 5G and next-generation networks, with Intent-based automation and genAI/ML.
+ONAP is a collection of Network Automation functions, including orchestration, management, and automation of network and edge computing services for network operators, cloud providers, and enterprises.
+Its real-time, policy-driven orchestration and automation of physical, virtual, and cloud native network functions enable rapid deployment of new services and comprehensive lifecycle management.
+These capabilities are critical for 5G and next-generation networks, enhanced by genAI/ML.

-The ONAP project addresses the need for automation functions for telecommunication, cable, and cloud service providers—and their solution providers—to deliver differentiated network services on demand, profitably and competitively, while leveraging existing investments.
+The ONAP projects address the growing need for common network automation functions among telecommunication, cable, and cloud service providers, along with their solution providers.
+They enable the delivery of differentiated network services on demand, profitably and competitively, while maximizing existing investments.

-The challenge that ONAP meets is to help network operators keep up with the scale and cost of manual changes required to implement new service offerings, from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
-Many are seeking to exploit SDN and NFV to improve service velocity, simplify equipment interoperability and integration, and to reduce overall CapEx and OpEx costs.
-In addition, the current, highly fragmented management landscape makes it difficult to monitor and guarantee service-level agreements (SLAs).
+The challenge that ONAP addresses is helping network operators manage the scale and cost of manual changes required to implement new service offerings-ranging from installing new data center equipment to, in some cases, upgrading on-premises customer equipment.
+Many operators aim to leverage SDN and NFV to accelerate service delivery, simplify equipment interoperability and integration, and reduce overall CapEx and OpEx costs.
+Furthermore, the highly fragmented management landscape makes it challenging to monitor and guarantee service-level agreements (SLAs).

-ONAP is addressing these challenges by developing global and massive scale (multi-site and multi-VIM) automation capabilities for physical, virtual, and cloud native network elements.
-It facilitates service agility by supporting data models for rapid service and resource deployment and providing a common set of northbound REST APIs that are open and interoperable, and by supporting model-driven interfaces to the networks.
-ONAP’s modular and layered nature improves interoperability and simplifies integration, allowing it to support
+ONAP addresses these challenges by developing global and large-scale (multi-site and multi-VIM/multi-Cloud) automation capabilities for physical, virtual, and cloud-native network elements.
+It enhances service agility by supporting data models for rapid service and resource deployment, and offering a common set of northbound REST APIs, enabling model-driven interfaces to the networks.

-1) multiple VNF environments by integrating with multiple VIMs, VNFMs, SDN Controllers, as well as legacy equipment (PNF) and 2) Cloud Native environments by integrating Kubernetes, CNFMs and other controllers.
-The Service Design & Creation (SDC) project also offers seamless orchestration of CNFs.
-ONAP’s consolidated xNF requirements publication enables commercial development of ONAP-compliant xNFs.
-This approach allows network and cloud operators to optimize their physical, virtual and cloud native infrastructure for cost and performance; at the same time, ONAP’s use of standard models reduces integration and deployment costs of heterogeneous equipment.
-All this is achieved while minimizing management fragmentation.
+ONAP's modular and layered architecture improves interoperability and simplifies integration, allowing it to support multiple VNF environments by integrating with various and multiple VIMs, VNFMs, SDN Controllers, and legacy equipment (PNF).
+The Service Design & Creation (SDC) project further enables seamless orchestration of CNFs.
+Additionally, ONAP's consolidated xNF requirements publication facilitates the commercial development of ONAP-compliant xNFs.

+This approach allows network and cloud operators to optimize their physical, virtual and cloud-native infrastructure for cost and performance.
+At the same time, ONAP's use of standard models reduces the integration and deployment costs of heterogeneous equipment-all while minimizing minimizing management fragmentation.

-The ONAP allows end-user organizations and their network/cloud providers to collaboratively instantiate network elements and services in a rapid and dynamic way, together with supporting a closed control loop process that supports real-time response to actionable events.
-In order to design, engineer, plan, bill and assure these dynamic services, there are three major
+The ONAP enables end-user organizations and their network or cloud providers to collaboratively instantiate network elements and services in a rapid and dynamic manner.
+It also supports a closed control loop process, enabling real-time response to actionable events.
+To design, engineer, plan, bill and assure these dynamic services, three major requirements must be met:
-requirements:

-- A robust design framework that allows the specification of the service in all aspects – modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed control loop events needed for the elastic management of the service
+- A robust design function that enables the comprehensive specification of the service, including modeling the resources and relationships that constitute the service, defining the policy rules guiding the service behavior, specifying the applications, analytics and closed control loop events for the elastic management of the service
-- An orchestration and control framework (Service Orchestrator and Controllers) that is recipe/ policy-driven to provide an automated instantiation of the service when needed and managing service demands in an elastic manner
+- An orchestration and control function (Service Orchestrator and Controllers) that operates in a recipe- and policy-driven manner to automate service instantiation as needed, while dynamically and elastically managing service demands
-- An analytic framework that closely monitors the service behavior during the service lifecycle based on the specified design, analytics and policies to enable response as required from the control framework, to deal with situations ranging from those that require healing to those that require scaling of the resources to elastically adjust to demand variations.
+- An analytic function that continuously monitors the service behavior throughout the service lifecycle, using the specified design, analytics and policies.
+It enables the control framework to respond as needed, addressing situations ranging from healing issues to scaling resources to accommodate demand variations

-To achieve this, ONAP decouples the details of specific services and supporting technologies from the common information models, core orchestration components, and generic management engines (for discovery, provisioning, assurance etc.).
+To achieve this, ONAP separates the specifics of individual services and supporting technologies from the common information models, core orchestration platform, and generic management engines (e.g., for discovery, provisioning, assurance).

-Furthermore, it marries the speed and style of a DevOps/NetOps approach with the formal models and processes operators require to introduce new services and technologies.
-It leverages cloud-native technologies including Kubernetes to manage and rapidly deploy the ONAP and related components.
-This is in stark contrast to traditional OSS/Management software architectures, which hardcoded services and technologies, and required lengthy software development and integration cycles to incorporate changes.
+Furthermore, it combines the speed and flexibility of a DevOps/NetOps approach with the formal models and processes required by operators to introduce new services and technologies.
+It leverages cloud-native technologies, including Kubernetes, to manage and rapidly deploy the ONAP functionalities and related components.
+This approach contrasts sharply with traditional OSS/Management software platform architectures, which relied on hardcoded services and technologies and required lengthy software development and integration cycles to accommodate changes.

-The ONAP enables service/resource independent capabilities for design, creation and lifecycle management, in accordance with the following foundational principles:
+The ONAP network automation provides service- and resource-independent capabilities for design, creation, and lifecycle management, adhering to the following foundational principles:

-- Ability to dynamically introduce full service lifecycle orchestration (design, provisioning and operation) and service API for new services and technologies without the need for new software releases or without affecting operations for the existing services
+- Ability to dynamically introduce full-service lifecycle orchestration (design, provisioning and operation) and service APIs for new services and technologies without requiring new platform software releases or disrupting operations for the existing services
-- Scalability and distribution to support a large number of services and large networks
+- Scalability and distribution designed to support a large number of services and extensive networks
-- Metadata-driven and policy-driven architecture to ensure flexible and automated ways in which capabilities are used and delivered
+- A metadata-driven and policy-driven architecture that ensures the flexible and automated utilization and delivery of capabilities
-- The architecture shall enable sourcing best-in-class components
+- The architecture that facilitates the integration of best-in-class components
-- Common capabilities are ‘developed’ once and ‘used’ many times
+- Common capabilities developed once and used many times
-- Core capabilities shall support many diverse services and infrastructures
+- Core capabilities designed to support a wide range of services and infrastructure types

-Further, ONAP comes with a functional architecture with component definitions and interfaces, which provides a force of industry alignment in addition to the open source code.
+Furthermore, ONAP includes a functional architecture with defined component and interfaces, fostering industry alignment in addition to open source code.

 Architecture Overview
 ---------------------

-The ONAP architecture consists of a design time and run time functions, as well as functions for managing ONAP itself.
+The ONAP architecture consists of design time and run time functions, as well as functions for managing ONAP itself.

-   Note: Use the interactive features of the below ONAP Architecture Overview.
+   Note: Use the interactive features of the ONAP Architecture Overview below.
-   Click to enlarge it.
-Then hover with your mouse over an element in the figure for a short description.
-Click the element to get forwarded to a more detailed description.
+   Click to enlarge the figure, then hover your mouse over an element for a short description.
+Click on an element to access a more detailed description

 .. image:: media/onap-architecture-overview-interactive-path.svg
    :width: 800